ashtonwu/Getting-and-Cleaning-Data-Course-Project/CodeBook.md

 Both data frames have the same column names, where "tidydataset" is the average of the values found in "masterdataset", grouped by unique subject and activity.

 subject
-* Subject ID of the study participant
+&nbsp;Subject ID of the study participant &nbsp;&nbsp;1..30
- * 1..30

 activity
   Description of the physical activity the subject was performing